visenze/productcat-sdk-android/README.md

 * Image from camera callback

-ViSearch Android SDK provides an interface to handle byte array returned from [`Camera.PictureCallback`](http://developer.android.com/reference/android/hardware/Camera.PictureCallback.html).
+ProductCat Android SDK provides an interface to handle byte array returned from [`Camera.PictureCallback`](http://developer.android.com/reference/android/hardware/Camera.PictureCallback.html).
 Use `ResizeSettings.CAMERA_STANDARD` and `ResizeSettings.CAMERA_HIGH` to configure the resize settings.
 The image taken from the camera might not be in the desired orientaiton, a rotation parameter can be set to rotate the image to the correct orientation:

 ```java
 @Override